georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Over-7000-Half-Marathonists.markdown

 ### Running Route

-To come up with a nice and simple represetation of the running route, I went to pen-and-paper design.
+To come up with a nice and simple representation of the running route, I went to pen-and-paper design.
 I chose a unit distance and mapped the route to sections with 0 or 90 degree turns on the borders.
 Using the Danube as a reference point, it is easier for the user to comprehend.
 As a last step I added distance points to the map, so the runners can track their progress.

 ![Minimalist Design of Running Route](https://georgekatona.com/img/runvis/map.png)

 ### Calculate Runner's position

 One of the most interesting implementation step is to map the position of all the runners to any timestamp.
-In the dataset, timestamps of passing the gates of 10 kilometers, 17 kilometers and the finish-line are available for all runners as well as the net time of the half-marathon.
+In the data set, timestamps of passing the gates of 10 kilometers, 17 kilometers and the finish-line are available for all runners as well as the net time of the half-marathon.

 | running_id |     10km |     17km | gross_time | net_time |
 |-----------:|---------:|---------:|-----------:|---------:|